Table of Contents

 Board review style answer #2

 A. CD5 and CD117 would be the most helpful in establishing thymic origin in this scenario.
-While primary lymphoepithelioma-like thymic carcinoma will express keratins, p16 and p63, so would poorly differentiated squamous cell carcinomas elsewhere in the body.
-However, few lesions outside the body would have CD5 and CD117 positivity.
+While primary lymphoepithelioma-like thymic carcinoma will express keratins, p16 and p63, so would poorly differentiated squamous cell carcinomas elsewhere in the body; however, few lesions outside the body would have CD5 and CD117 positivity.

 Comment Here

-Reference: Lymphoepithelioma-like thymic carcinoma
+Reference: Lymphoepithelial carcinoma

 Comment Here